 How to Identify the Correct PSC Replacement Motor

-As a technician in the residential and light commercial HVAC (Heating, Ventilation and Air Conditioning) world, you will need to replace failed Permanent Split Capacitor (PSC) motors.
-When you need to find a suitable PSC motor replacement, following a few simple steps can make the process simple.
+As an HVAC technician, you will need to replace failed Permanent Split Capacitor (PSC) motors.
+PSC motors were the largest motor segment until a few years ago.
+Regulations and energy efficiency concerns are steering consumers to electronically commutated motors.
+However, Contractors in the field can expect to continue working on PSC motors for another 10 to 15 years.
+When you need to find a suitable PSC replacement, following a few steps can make the process simple.

 First, gather information about the motor.
-You will gather this information from a few different places:
+You can find this information in a few different places:

 - The motor nameplate